-* [Create a Linux master target server](vmware-azure-install-linux-master-target.md) for failback of Linux VMs.
-This is required. * Optionally create a separate master target server for Windows VM failback.
-To do this, you run Unified Setup again, and select to create a master target server.
-[Learn more](physical-azure-set-up-source.md#run-azure-site-recovery-unified-setup).
+- Optionally, create a separate master target server for Windows VM failback.
+To do this, run Unified Setup again, and select to create a master target server.
+Learn more.

-After you've created a master target server, do the following:
+After you create a master target server, do the following tasks:

-- If the virtual machine is present on-premises on the vCenter server, the master target server needs access to the on-premises virtual machine's VMDK.
-Access is needed to write the replicated data to the virtual machine's disks.
+- If the virtual machine is present on-premises on the vCenter server, the master target server needs access to the on-premises virtual machine's Virtual Machine Disk (VMDK) file.
+Access is required to write the replicated data to the virtual machine's disks.
 Ensure that the on-premises virtual machine's datastore is mounted on the master target's host with read/write access.

-- You cannot use Storage vMotion for the master target server*.
-This can cause the failback to fail.
-The virtual machine can't start because the disks are not available to it.
-To prevent this problem, exclude the master target servers from your vMotion list.
+- You can't use Storage vMotion for the master target server.
+Using Storage vMotion for the master target server might cause the failback to fail.
+The virtual machine can't start because the disks aren't available to it.
+To prevent this from occurring, exclude the master target servers from your vMotion list.

 - Add a retention drive to your existing Windows master target server.
 Add a new disk and format the drive.
 The retention drive is used to stop the points in time when the virtual machine replicates back to the on-premises site.
 Following are some criteria of a retention drive.
-Without these criteria, the drive will not be listed for the master target server.
+If these criteria aren't met, the drive isn't listed for the master target server:

-- The volume is not used for any other purpose, such as a target of replication.
+- The volume isn't used for any other purpose, such as a target of replication.

-- The volume is not a cache volume.
-The master target installation shouldn't exist on that volume.
-The custom installation volume for the process server and master target is not eligible for a retention volume.
+- The volume isn't a cache volume.
+The master target installation can't exist on that volume.
+The custom installation volume for the process server and master target isn't eligible for a retention volume.
 When the process server and master target are installed on a volume, the volume is a cache volume of the master target.

-- The file system type of the volume is not FAT or FAT32.
+- The file system type of the volume isn't FAT or FAT32.